All Episodes

 And it turns out to be, you know, that failed.

-Uh John McCain, of course, famously walking on the Senate floor and voting no because of his, you know, at the time, the interpretation was his hatred of Donald Trump.
+John McCain, of course, famously walking on the Senate floor and voting no because of his, you know, at the time, the interpretation was his hatred of Donald Trump.

-It was great, helped them in the 2010 midterms, gets people to the polls, get people fired up, but they were never able to chip away at Obamacare.
+Helped them in the 2010 midterms, gets people to the polls, get people fired up, but they were never able to chip away at Obamacare.

-And this and and this is the interesting thing here.
+And this is the interesting thing here.

-If Democrats do pass this bill, regardless of the merits or demerits to that bill, it will be very, very hard to unwind parts of this big social spending plan, whether you agree Or disagree with the health care components or the environmental components or the education components.
+If Democrats do pass this bill, regardless of the merits or demerits to that bill, it will be very, very hard to unwind parts of this big social spending plan, whether you agree or disagree with the health care components or the environmental components or the education components.

-And Democrats know that because look, Obamacare is still, for the most part, the law of the land.
+There's a lot in there, and Democrats know that because, look, Obamacare is still, for the most part, the law of the land.

 It won at the Supreme Court twice.